reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 1. Navigate to the "Launches" page

-2. Select the "Move to Debug" option from the context menu on the left hand of launch name.
+2. Select the "Move to Debug" option from the context menu on the left hand of the launch name.

 3. The warning popup will be opened

-4. Click 'Move' button
+4. Click the 'Move' button

 5. The launch gets to "Debug" page and removed from "Launches" page